 The P-2V operated as a land-based patrol bomber in the 1940s by the U.S. Navy and was the predecessor to the P3.
-The P-2V is known for its versatility and long flight range of up to 2,000 miles.
+The P-2V is known for its versatility and extended flight range of up to 2,000 miles.
 The Lockheed Neptune served as a search and reconnaissance patrol plane, its presence heralding the ultimate demise of the traditional flying boat in that role.
-Powered by two Wright R-3350 engines, the Neptune had a remarkable range and carried a wide variety of ordnance.
-The Neptune enjoys the distinction of being the only designed-for-the-purpose, land based patrol plane to see wide, general Navy service.
+Powered by two Wright R-3350 engines, the Neptune had a remarkable range and carried various ordnance.
+The Neptune enjoys the distinction of being the only designed-for-the-purpose, land-based patrol plane to see comprehensive, general Navy service.
 All others to see general Navy service, including today's P-3s, were derived from other types designed for other purposes.
-The Neptune traces its origins to Lockheed/Vega design studies starting in 1941 when the Navy first acquired land-based patrol aircraft.
-First flight of the initial XP2V-1 occurred on 12 May 1945.
+Neptune traces its origins to Lockheed/Vega design studies starting in 1941, when the Navy first acquired land-based patrol aircraft.
+The first flight of the initial XP2V-1 occurred on 12 May 1945.
 For the following 17 years, Lockheed's flight line was never without new P2V/P-2 aircraft.
-Powered by two 2,300-hp Wright R-3350 engines, and featuring nose, dorsal and tail turrets, the XP2V-1 featured clean lines that were to continue throughout the P2V series, even though the aircraft was to grow all manner of electronic and other bumps, and the armament changed regularly.
-The -1s were followed by -2s with longer noses and no nose turrets, and subsequent -3s with improved engines.
+Powered by two 2,300-hp Wright R-3350 engines and featuring nose, dorsal, and tail turrets, the XP2V-1 featured clean lines that continued throughout the P2V series, even though the aircraft was to grow all manner of electronic and other bumps, and the armament changed regularly.
+The P-2s followed the -1s with longer noses and no nose turrets and subsequent -3s with improved engines.
 Both these models had variants, initiating a practice that continued throughout the P2V/P-2 series, which continued in the P-3s.
 With the -7, the P2V reached its ultimate design.
-Westinghouse J-34s in wing pods added needed power, a MAD boom replaced the tail turret, nose armament was eliminated, and the pilot's cabin redesigned.
-By the time the last of 1,036 Neptunes were delivered in 1962.
-By the mid-Seventies the P-2s were being rapidly phased out.
+Westinghouse J-34s in wing pods added needed power, a MAD boom replaced the tail turret, the nose armament was removed, and the pilot's cabin was redesigned.
+The last of 1,036 Neptunes took place in 1962.
+The operators phased out the P-2s by the mid-Seventies.